 2. Gather your information to apply.
 Your social security number, your parent's social security number if filing a dependent status, drivers license number, federal tax information including your spouse if married or for your parents if filing a dependent status as well as records of untaxed income.

 3. Complete the FAFSA at www.fafsa.ed.gov.
 Remember that filing is free!
 Information and complete instructions are provided to guide you through the process.
 Need additional help?
 Chat with a FAFSA agent for the quickest response.
 Be sure to designate Cameron University as your first choice by entering our school code, 003150.
 Don't forget to sign the application!

 4. Review the Student Aid Report (SAR).
 After completing the FAFSA, an email message is sent to you with a link to your SAR.
 Please review your SAR for any necessary corrections or updates.

 5. Check your AggieAccess account for status and updates.
 Once you submit your FAFSA you should allow approximately 3 - 5 weeks for us to process your application.
 Once we receive and process your information, we may need additional documentation to complete or verify your aid package.
 This information is available on the student "My Info" tab on AggieAccess.

 6. Review your awards.
-Once your aid package is complete, an award letter will be sent to you which identifies the types and amounts of aid that you are eligible for.
-Your awards can also be viewed on AggieAccess.
-The final awards posted to your account are based on your current enrollment status and classification and may be subject to change.
+Once your aid package is complete, your awards can view your awards and amounts on AggieAccess.
+The awards posted to your account are based on your current enrollment status and classification and may be subject to change.